 This document describes the baseline source file format and field requirements for most advertising and selling channels.
 We pick up your tab- or comma-delimited product source file (.txt or .csv) via FTP or HTTP from your servers or ours.
-We also import XML files generated according the MyDataFeed’s XML schema.
+We can also import XML files generated according to either Google's XML specification or the MyDataFeed’s XML schema.

 If you already have an existing feed file, such as Google Shopping product feed, then you can most likely use it as your source file.
 You will simply need to host the file at an HTTP link or upload it to FTP.

 NOTE: Once you import your source file, DO NOT change the file name and format.
 You may add new fields/columns to your source file (up to 219 fields/columns in total), but you should not rename or remove existing fields unless they are not being used in any of your feeds.
 Renaming or removing an existing field that is being used in your feeds can cause listings to be removed from your advertising/selling channels.

 - Source files must be provided in a UTF-8 encoded format

 - The first row must contain the field/column names separated by tabs or commas

 - Each product/SKU must be on a separate row/line within the file

 You must make sure that no line-breaks are contained within the field content, only between products/SKUs.
 Line-breaks within product content may cause the product line/row to be parsed incorrectly and fail to import.

 Below are the required and suggested fields/columns for creating your source file.
 These fields represent the most common product fields found across the most popular shopping sites.
 You may add more fields to your source file as needed, however our system can only import 219 fields.
 Please note, our sample files contain more example fields than are listed below.

 NOTE: Field names do not have to be named the same as listed below.